Photograph provided by Marisol Díaz

 MISSION & history

-Our mission is to promote cultural celebration, community connection, and accessible arts education, through the knowledge and appreciation of Puerto Rican Bomba and Plena.
+Our mission is to promote cultural continuity, community connection, and accessible arts education, through the knowledge and appreciation of Puerto Rican Bomba and Plena.

 As a traditional arts and community organization, Los Pleneros de la 21 fosters awareness and appreciation of Afro-Puerto Rican and related cultural expressions, namely Bomba and Plena music and dance, as essential for healthy community life and encouraging people of all ages to create their own bonds through active participation in these traditions.
 Our landmark cultural arts education and performance programs have served communities for forty years, with an annual roster of accessible workshops and community-based concerts.